jimbateson/today/README.md

 ### Tutorial

-[This awesome tutorial](https://codeburst.io/build-a-todo-app-with-electron-d6c61f58b55a)on which this app is based and the [base Electron boilerplate](https://github.com/electron/electron-quick-start).
+[This awesome tutorial](https://codeburst.io/build-a-todo-app-with-electron-d6c61f58b55a) on which this app is based and the [base Electron boilerplate](https://github.com/electron/electron-quick-start).

 ### Alex Hall